Department of Justice is now the Department of Communities and Justice. Find out more >

-You can choose to have your court fine 'voluntarily enforced' by State Debt Recovery (SDR), so that you can pay off your fine through a Work and Development Order (WDO).
+You can choose to have your court fine 'voluntarily enforced' by Revenue NSW, so that you can pay off your fine through a Work and Development Order (WDO).
 A WDO is where you agree to do an activity, such as unpaid work, a training course, or undergo a medical treatment plan, to pay off your fines.

 You may be eligible for a WDO if you:

 For more information on WDOs, see Can't pay your debt on the Revenue NSW website or contact the WDO Hotline on 1300 478 879.